-Note: Sample size in 2009: 3,725, and 3,710 in 2011; other answers 1% or less; = significant differences at the 95% level of confidence
+Note: Sample size in 2009: 3,725, and 3,710 in 2011; other answers 1% or less;

 It can also be argued that the results outlined above do not provide an effective way of gauging the importance of social/networking websites, and that they are just as powerful as ever in the lives of younger respondents.
-It is still likely that increasing the presence of the IPCC in news websites and social/networking websites6 might be a relatively inexpensive way of increasing awareness of the IPCC and belief in its independence within these key groups.
+It is still likely that increasing the presence of the IPCC in news websites and social/networking websites might be a relatively inexpensive way of increasing awareness of the IPCC and belief in its independence within these key groups.

-6 The IPCC News Twitter page is constantly updated with new reports, but will not have an active role in enhancing the notion of independence.
+The IPCC News Twitter page is constantly updated with new reports, but will not have an active role in enhancing the notion of independence.